-Policy Action Item/ Brief Description Schedule Actions through 06/30/05 Future Scheduling 3: Continue to assist agencies provide emergency shelter to the homeless Ongoing 2005 CDBG allocations include: \$24,000 to Homeless Housing Project's Motel Voucher Program, \$2,000 to the El Camino Homeless Organization to assist hiring of a case worker; \$6,000 to North County Women's Shelter to rehabilitate their Paso Robles shelter.
-HHP expected to file application for 2005 CDBG funds.
+Policy Action Item/ Brief Description Schedule Actions through 06/30/06 Future Scheduling 3: Continue to assist agencies provide emergency shelter to the homeless Ongoing 2006 CDBG allocations include: \$20,500 to Transitional Food and Shelter's (TFS) Voucher Program.
+Prior years' allocations of CDBG funds assisted TFS (formerly known as Homeless Housing Project), El Camino Homeless Organization (ECHO), and the North County Women's Shelter.
+TFS, ECHO, and the North County Women's Shelter have filed application for 2007 CDBG funds.
 4: Develop a downpayment assistance program Ongoing a.
-The City made 5 CalHome loans to low income first-time homebuyers in 2004. b.
-An application for \$500,000 in CalHome Funds was filed in September 2004 (but not awarded). c.
-The 2004 Redevelopment Implementation Plan provides that LMIH funds may be used for this purpose. a.
-Continue to apply for CalHome funds.
-5: Amend Zoning Code to provide for homeless and transitional housing Fiscal Year 2005/2006 None Per Housing Element schedule 6: Work with Cuesta College to encourage housing for students Ongoing In early 2005, City staff met with Cuesta College Administration to open discussions on this item.
+The City made 5 CalHome loans to low income first-time homebuyers in 2004.b.
+The 2004 Redevelopment Implementation Plan provides that LMIH funds may be used for this purpose.
+None scheduled.
+Amount of CalHome, HOME, or CDBG Funds available are too small to benefit sufficient numbers of low income households to make such a program an effective use of City resources, given other priorities.
+5: Amend Zoning Code to provide for homeless and transitional housing Fiscal Year 2005/2006 City staff has done some preliminary research on this issue.
+To be rescheduled for FY 07/08.
+6: Work with Cuesta College to encourage housing for students Ongoing In early 2005, City staff met with Cuesta College Administration to open discussions on this item.
 Continue to implement this action.
-7: Amend Zoning Code to implement Mixed Use Land Use Category Fiscal Year 2004/2005 Code Amendment adopted by City Council on October 19, 2004 None 8: Amend Zoning Code to provide for ministerial modification of zoning standards to facilitate disabled access Fiscal Year 2005/2006 None Per Housing Element schedule 9: Amend Zoning Code to provide for farmworker housing Fiscal Year 2006/2007 None Per Housing Element schedule H-2 Continue to enforce zoning, property maintenance, building, fire, parking and nuisance abatement codes Ongoing This is done on an ongoing basis Continue to implement this action.
+7: Amend Zoning Code to implement Mixed Use Land Use Category Fiscal Year 2004/2005 Code Amendment adopted by City Council on October 19, 2004 None 8: Amend Zoning Code to provide for ministerial modification of zoning standards to facilitate disabled access Fiscal Year 2005/2006 None To be rescheduled for FY 07/08.
+9: Amend Zoning Code to provide for farmworker housing Fiscal Year 2006/2007 City staff has done some preliminary research on this issue.
+To be rescheduled for FY 07/08.
+H-2 Continue to enforce zoning, property maintenance, building, fire, parking and nuisance abatement codes Ongoing This is done on an ongoing basis Continue to implement this action.
 2: Continue to implement Demolition of Buildings and Structures Codes (Historical Preservation) Ongoing This has been done on an ongoing basis.
 Continue to implement this action.